 - The best seed has choice of position 1/3 or 2/4

 - No bank of machine can be picked again by the same team in the entire playoffs

-- If there is a tie, there will be a one game tiebreaker with all team members playing one ball on the next numbered machine.
-(The total score of all four players will be the tiebreaker)
+- If there is a tie, there will be a one game tiebreaker with all 3 or 4 team members (if an EM) playing one ball on the next numbered machine.
+(The total score of all players will be the tiebreaker)

 League play is structured with the assumption that at least 4 players from each team will be in attendance at every match.
 In order to maintain the integrity of the competition, we ask that each team strongly adhere to this rule.
 Teams are highly encouraged to have a list of spare to accommodate those unforeseen occasions when one or more players is unavailable to compete.
 Teams may compete, at a penalty, if only 3 players show up (player receive a zero each game), but any less will result in a forfeit.
 Should a team repeatedly attend with fewer than 4 players, then they may be asked to step out of the league.

 - Matches should start on time if at least 3 players from each team are present.

 - If someone is missing but know they will be showing up then put the player as the 4th player and plunge their ball until they arrive.

 VII.
 Other Notes

 - Players ARE allowed to coach their teammates during game play.